 - culture and the arts (which includes the libraries, museums and architectural landmarks)

 The guide is A5 (148mm × 210mm) in size and contains a fold-out map.
-It is available at a cost of £4.99 from Oxford bookshops, including the Oxford University Press Bookshop, the University of Oxford Shop, the Bodleian shop, Blackwell, and the Oxford Tourist Information Centre.
+It is available at a cost of £4.99 from Oxford bookshops, including the Oxford University Press Bookshop, the University of Oxford Shop, Blackwell, and the Oxford Tourist Information Centre.
 You can purchase it online.

 University departments and colleges can obtain copies via the Public Affairs Directorate.